Transmogrify-for-Plex/Transmogrify-for-Plex-chrome/README.md

-Plex-y
+Transmogrify for Plex
 ==============
-**Plex-y adds several features to the Plex/Web 2.0 client for Plex.**
+**Transmogrify for Plex adds several features to the Plex/Web 2.0 client for Plex.**

 Features
 --------------